ELC/elc.github.io-content/blog/2021-jupyter-collaborative.md

 used.
 Some security measures should be taken beforehand to avoid any potential breaches or risks.
 After understanding the underlying concepts, the new Jupyter Lab can be run and set up in just 2 commands.

+## Contribute¶

+This content is free and promotes both free and open source software, as well as monetary and intellectual accessibility.
+If you want to support it, please check out the privacy-first ad at the top of this page.
+Helping with fixing typos, suggesting edits, or leaving feedback in the comments is also valuable.
+If you like this content, please share it with others who might find it useful.

 ## Resources